 When looking at a chosen grey, the trick is to isolate the swatch of the colour with a piece of card – a professional fan deck will have an isolation window which makes it much easier to see the colour when it is by itself.
 Compare it to other greys and you will start to see the underlying colour in each one.
 Many do have a blue undertone, which can be great but it will limit your choices more.
 Often greys are warm, with even a touch of purple in the base and again, this is a fantastic look but it may not be the one you were hoping to achieve.

 There are so many fabulous paint colours to choose from and it can be a minefield finding the one that is just right.
 I really like putting mood boards together as it helps to keep you focussed and to only choose from colours and neutrals that are right for your project, rather than going off on a tangent when you see something else that you love!
 So browse Pinterest, take cuttings from magazines and pieces of fabric that you love and put them together with the things that you can’t change and this way you can start to find the right paint colour.
+The more that you look at neutrals, the more you will understand and begin to see the differences and the underlying colour.
 I hope this helps you to find your perfect grey for your interior decorating project and I would love to hear from you in the comments section below.

 Do you want just a hint of grey in your decorating scheme?
 Or do you want the perfect white palette to act as a backdrop for a grey sofa?
 If so you might also find my post on the 5 mistakes to avoid when selecting white helpful.